absmach/magistrala-docs/docs/user-guide/rules-engine.md

 This allows you to write Lua script code to process your message.
 Your Lua script should be wrapped in a function called `logicFunction()` and return a result.
 The result can be a primitive value or an object.

-The Lua script supports the utilization of the message object that we subscribe to by using Lua tables to get any values in the message.
-This also uses SenML format.
+The Lua script supports the utilization of the `message` object if you sent a single message or `messages` object if you sent multiple messages that we subscribe to by using Lua tables to get any values in the message.

+The editor allows you to return either a lua script table or a primitive value.
 Example:

 ```Lua title="Returns an object"